 Court Records are considered public records, so they are accessible to anyone who requests them.
 They include a court case file containing a court docket and all of the documents filed in the court case.
 You are able to access court records online, or at Clerk of Court in the jurisdiction where the case was filed.

 Every state maintains a record of a person’s criminal background.
 These state databases are all linked so you can track criminal histories from other states.
-You are able to go to the Rockcastle County Courthouse and inquire, or check the website.
+You are able to go to the Rockcastle County Courthouse and inquire in person, or you can check the website.
 It helps to know the county, and if the crime was in a totally different state, you may have to pay for a more intensive search.

 A criminal records search you are able to find out if a person has ever been arrested, charged or convicted for these crimes: